 As businesses battle to stand out from the crowd and rise above the noise of their competitors, they have increasingly adopted disruptive forms of marketing that can help them achieve this goal.
-Among the many innovative marketing techniques being adopted is one sure to capture attention and generate interest: guerrilla marketing.
+Among the many innovative marketing techniques being adopted is one that is sure to capture attention and generate interest: guerrilla marketing.

 This advertising strategy sees companies surprise consumers by placing unusual, out-of-the-box promotional material in unexpected, often very public locations, leaving a lasting impression on viewers.
 Often low-cost, this approach is heralded for its effectiveness.